“Some people can’t be ’appy. They just want to piss on everything.”

 GM: Perhaps it’s as a result of that distractedly fixated mental state while his teenage libido also wants sex.
 Maybe it’s the prospect of more wine after he’s already had more than a few splashes of Artie’s booze.
 Maybe it’s the eye Westley punched.

-But Em could swear he saw the woman in the portrait wink.
+But Em could swear it looked as if the woman in the portrait just winked.

 Emmett: Em’s all kinds of squeamish.
 He doesn’t like people hugging him suddenly, cleans his hands whenever he gets the chance—and there are feelings he hates, too.
 Feelings that bother him like nails ripping into a chalkboard.

-The feeing of a secret he knows he doesn’t know.
+The feeling of a secret he knows he doesn’t know.
 The feeling of being watched when he’s alone.